lxsmnsyc/the-fighting-game/docs/engine.md

 other cards, and for copies of the same card.
 An effect that emits events must therefore run on `UnitTriggerCard`, where the rule can see it.

+`triggerCard` returns how many times the trigger went through.
+After a trigger goes through, `CheckUnitCardRepeats` asks how many more times it runs, such as for the secret cards.
+Repeats run inside the first trigger, so the chain rule covers them, and a repeat is never repeated.
+A card that changes the triggering event inline applies the change once per time.

 `battle.cardTriggers` lists the triggers still resolving, the innermost last.
 Anything that happens while one resolves was set off by that card.